gprezza/DASH_rRNA_depletion/README.md

 Python tool to design sgRNA pools targeting the rRNA genes.

 ## Dependencies
-These Python (3.x) packages are required to run th the script:
+These Python (3.x) packages are required to run the script:

 * Bio
 * primer3-py